Estimated reading time: 7 minutes

 It’s something you either have or don’t have, and it’s impossible to achieve permanently.

 It is because happiness revolves around the feeling of pleasure and satisfaction and a sense of well-being.
-However, when these things change, so does our perception of happiness.
+But, when these things change, so does our perception of happiness.

-For example, if we’re constantly dissatisfied with our lives and feel like everything is negative, our happiness will be based on those negative feelings alone.
+For example, if we’re constantly dissatisfied with our lives, our happiness will be based on those negative feelings alone.
 It means that our happiness is short-lived and easily disturbed.

-In fact, research has shown that people who constantly seek it end up experiencing more stress and anxiety than those who do not.
-That is because it relies on external factors – like how your relationships are going, what you’re doing for work, etc. But as soon as any of these things change, your level of happiness immediately suffers as well.
+In fact, research has shown that people who constantly seek it experience more stress and anxiety.
+That is because it relies on external factors.
+Like how your relationships are going, what you’re doing for work, etc. But as soon as any of these things change, your level of happiness immediately suffers as well.

 Instead, live in the present moment and focus on the positive things in your life.
 It will help you avoid getting wrapped up in negative thoughts and feelings.